it-at-m/Praktikumsplaner/doc/src/documentation/guides/local-development/README.md

 If you want to develop locally it is sugessted to start docker compose without this profile and start those parts via your IDE.
 The `.env` files for the frontend and backend are used when these services are deployed.
-Ich you start them via your IDE they are not used.
+If you start them via your IDE they are not used.

 ### Keycloak
 An admin user and a test user are created by `init-keycloak`.
 You can change the configuration via the keycloak ui.